Open-Science-Community-Saudi-Arabia/OSCSA_Website/README.md

 This is the official website for Open Science Community Saudi Arabia, which can be found [here](osc-sa.netlify.app/).
 It's still under construction.

 ### TODO
-- Add accessibility elements to the website
+- Add accessibility elements to the website.

+### How to start contributing to the website.

+- Fork the OSCSA_website

+-  Website is static, we are using plain Html and css,php. if you want to change something in codebase of website just change it and save it. you will see the change.

+- then made the pull request.

+NOTE :
+> ar-index.html -- Arabic version of the website.

+> index.html -- English version of the website.

 ### License
 https://bootstrapmade.com/license/